bueler/sia-fve/petsc/grn/README.md

 _Most users can ignore these steps_

-The dimensions in the `.nc` file must be multiples of 3 if we want `mahaffy.c` To use a Jacobian which PETSc calculates using finite differences and graph "coloring", care must be taken to ensure the dimensions are divisible by 3.
+To use a finite-difference Jacobian, which PETSc calculates using graph "coloring", care must be taken to ensure the dimensions are divisible by 3.
 This is because we have a periodic grid and stencil width 1 (i.e. the stencil is 3 points across).

-Since the data includes a number of ocean cells at the limits, we can do this just by trimming the `x1` and/or `y1` dimensions to the next smallest multiple of 3.
+Since the data includes a number of ocean cells at the edge of the computational domain, we can do this just by trimming the `x1` and/or `y1` dimensions to the next smallest multiple of 3.
 So first do this to examine the dimensions:

-    $ ncdump -h grn.nc | head -n 5
+    $ ncdump -h grn.nc | head

-FIXME
+In this example we see that the `y1` dimension of 561 is already divisible by 3.
+But we trim the `x1` dimension:

     $ ncks -O -d x1,0,299 grn.nc grn.nc

- dimension from 301 values to 300,
-but this removes only ocean cells.
-The y dimension is already 561, which is divisible by 3.

 Convert to PETSC binary